Chapter 9: Relief

 The local herald stood as the knight entered.
 The old man’s eyes twinkled while he read the parchment, his eyebrows rising ever higher.
 “Astonishing news.
 I’ll proclaim it immediately.
 What’s your name, sir?”

-“Jon’than Otual.
+“Jonathan Otual.
 I took a petition about these vile acts to the king.”

-People cried, laughed, and hugged each other.
+As happened everywhere he took the decree, people cried, laughed, and hugged each other.